egandavidpatrick-del/project-navigator/README.md

 David Egan

-Sole Software Developer, Systems Designer, and Solutions Architect for the Lightweight Project Navigator for Teams Platform
+Sole Software Developer, Systems Designer, and Solutions Architect for the Project Navigator for Teams Platform

 <a href="https://www.linkedin.com/in/davidpatrickegan">LinkedIn</a> • [GitHub](https://github.com/egandavidpatrick-del/project-navigator)